ironsheep/P2-vscode-extensions/TASKS-User.md

 ![Project Maintenance][maintenance-shield]
 [![License][license-shield]](LICENSE)

 **NOTE**: This page describes creating tasks **common to all of your projects/workspaces**.
-If, instead, you wish to have your P2 compile and download tasks unique to each your projects then go to the [Porject Tasks](TASKS.md) page.
+If, instead, you wish to have your P2 compile and download tasks unique to each your projects then go to the [Project Tasks](TASKS.md) page.

 ## Automating Build and Download to our P2 development boards